 Antarctica is a huge, cold, white plain, which appeals to the imagination of everybody.
 Many are fascinated by the rich wildlife or the beauty of the unspoilt Antarctic natural environment.
-All penguin species are restricted to the Southern Hemisphere, but the greatest concentrations are found on Antarctic coasts and sub-Antarctic islands.
-On the Peninsula Gentoo and Chinstrap Penguins are the most common species.
+All penguin species are restricted to the Southern Hemisphere, but the greatest concentrations are on Antarctic coasts and sub-Antarctic islands.
+On the peninsula Gentoo and Chinstrap Penguins are the most common.
 Near the colder Weddell Sea we also find Adelie and Emperor Penguins, although the Emperor penguin is seen more rarely.
 The Antarctic waters support a vast variety of seabirds.
 Only a few species are adapted to breed regularly on the continent.
 Skuas are widespread and prominent in the Antarctic.
 They prey heavily on the eggs and chicks of penguins and small petrels.
-Also prions, fulmars, and shearwaters are often seen, as well as sterns, sheathbills, and two species of cormorants.
-Fish and krill are important components of the Antarctic marine ecosystem.
+Also prions, fulmars, and shearwaters are often seen, as well as terns, sheathbills, and two species of cormorants.
+Fish and krill in the Antarctic are important components of the marine ecosystems.
 They are major prey for higher predators, including the baleen whales, as the Humpback, Minke and Fin Whale.
 The Orca or Killer Whale is also seen in this area.
 There are many seals.
 Depending on the species, seals feed on fish and squid or krill.
 The Leopard Seal is a predator of penguins and other seals.
 Seals can leave the water and move on dry land to breed, rest and moult.

-The voyage details are based on experiences from previous expeditions of the EUROPA to Antarctica.
+Our voyages are based on experiences from previous expeditions of the Bark Europa to Antarctica.
 In putting together this year’s itinerary we have included the most impressive places we have visited in the past.
 However this description is an example of what the voyage may look like.
 It is important to realize that our day-to-day activities will depend on several circumstances.
 A change in the rules and regulations for visiting Antarctica might limit the visit to a specific site.
-Bark EUROPA is a member of IAATO (International Association of Antarctice Touroperators), which promotes and practices safe and environmentally responsible private-sector travel to the Antarctic.
+Bark Europa is a member of IAATO (International Association of Antarctice Touroperators), which promotes and practices safe and environmentally responsible private-sector travel to the Antarctic.
 Of course our route will depend on wind, weather and ice.
 This is the true Antarctic experience!